 During normal operation, the feed water is filtered in two stages.
 First it passes through a fine mesh metal sea strainer, which protects the feed pump from foreign materials and sea creatures.
-After passing through the feed pump, the feed water passes the filter housings containing 20 and 5 micron elements, removing very fine particles that could damage the Clark Pump and shorten membrane life.
-An additional carbon filter prevents the entrance of chlorine during fresh water flushing (see next page).
+After passing through the feed pump, the feed water passes the filter housing containing 5 micron element, removing very fine particles that could damage the Clark Pump and shorten membrane life.

-Prefilter maintenance schedules will vary widely depending on how and where the system is used.
-If large amounts of feed water are run through the system over a relatively short period of time in biologically fertile near-shore waters, the prefilters will plug up, water production and quality will drop, and the system pressure will change dramatically.
-In blue water conditions the prefilters may only need to be changed every week or two.
+Replacement schedules will vary widely depending on how and where the system is used.
+If large amounts of feed water are run through the system over a relatively short period of time in biologically fertile near-shore waters, the prefilter will plug up, water production and quality will drop, and the system pressure will change dramatically.
+If the pressure gauge was installed after the prefilters, as pictured on the plumbing schematic, the pressure will decrease as the filter becomes more clogged.